JesseChua94/alda-online/README.md

 ## How to Run

-1. Follow instructions on Alda git page to install and get server running.
+1. Follow instructions on the Alda git page to install and get server running.

 #### Backend Server